oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 - `test_features.csv` - Features for the test data.
 You must predict the probability of each scored MoA for each row in the test data.
 - `sample_submission.csv` - A submission file in the correct format.

-## Data Preprocessing Pipeline
+## :hammer_and_wrench: Data Preprocessing Pipeline

-> 📌 **Note:** The project automation workflow is based on [Make GNU](https://en.wikipedia.org/wiki/Make_(software)) and integrated with the Kaggle API.
-The data preprocessing pipeline is part of the project automation workflow.
+> :warning: **Important**: The data processing pipeline is integrated with the Kaggle API.
+So before getting started, ensure to [configure your Kaggle API credentials](#closed_lock_with_key-how-to-use-the-kaggle-api).

 To build a preprocessing pipeline, run the command `make data` in your terminal.
 This command triggers a chain of scripts in the following order:

 1. Check the `data/raw` directory to make sure there is a training dataset.
-2. Download dataset from Kaggle server if `data/raw` is empty, or skip this step otherwise.
+2. Download the dataset from the Kaggle server if `data/raw` is empty, or skip this step otherwise.
-3. Extract downloaded dataset to the `data/raw` directory
+3. Extract the downloaded dataset to the `data/raw` directory
-4. Delete downloaded zip file
+4. Delete the downloaded zip file
-5. Perform feature engineering tasks to prepare dataset for training
+5. Perform feature engineering tasks to prepare the dataset for training
 6. Perform feature selection
 7. Save the prepared dataset in the `data/processed` directory

-To make this possible, you must first [configure your Kaggle API credentials.](#closed_lock_with_key-how-to-use-the-kaggle-api).

-> 📌 **Note:** If you do not want to use Kaggle CLI tools you can [download and extract the dataset manually](#inbox_tray-how-to-download-and-extract-the-dataset-manually).
-It will not harm the data preprocessing pipeline.
+Alternatively, you can retrieve the dataset manually.
+It does not harm the data preprocessing pipeline.

-## :inbox_tray: How to Download and Extract the Dataset Manually
+## :inbox_tray: How to Retrieve the Dataset Manually

-Follow the next steps to access and download data manually:
+To obtain data manually, follow the next steps:

-1. Sign in to your [Kaggle](https://www.kaggle.com/) account or sign up if you haven't an account yet.
+1. Sign in to your [Kaggle](https://www.kaggle.com/) account or sign up if you still need one.
 2. Accept [MoA competition rules](https://www.kaggle.com/c/lish-moa/rules) - it will grant you full access to MoA competition data.
 3. Download the [dataset](https://www.kaggle.com/c/lish-moa/data).
-4. Unzip downloaded `lish_moa.zip` file to the `data/raw` project directory.
+4. Unzip the downloaded `lish_moa.zip` file to the `data/raw` project directory.

 ## :rocket: Models

 We use PyTorch as a primary deep learning framework for this project.
 The current solution is based on two architectures, the first is one-dimensional CNN and the second is PyTorch TabNet.
 Both architectures are adapted for the task of multi-label classification and fine-tuned for better performance.

-#### TabNet
+### TabNet

 <div align="center">
   <img src="reports/figures/tabnet.png"/>